dansmyers/IntroToCS-Fall-2019/Labs-Fall-2019/5-Edifice_Complex.md

 - An inner one that prints the spaces on each line
 - A second inner one that prints the stars on each line

-The first level has `height - 1` spaces and 1 star.
+Tip: the first level has `height - 1` spaces and 1 star.
 The second has `height - 2` spaces and 3 stars.

-Put your code in a method named `buildPyramid`.

 ```
 /**